necolas/react-native-web/website/guides/style.md

 way that avoids *all* the [problems with CSS at scale](https://speakerdeck.com/vjeux/react-css-in-js):

-1. No local variables
+1. No local variables.
-2. Implicit dependencies
+2. Implicit dependencies.
-3. No dead code elimination
+3. No dead code elimination.
-4. No code minification
+4. No code minification.
-5. No sharing of constants
+5. No sharing of constants.
-6. Non-deterministic resolution
+6. Non-deterministic resolution.
-7. No isolation
+7. No isolation.

 At the same time, it has several benefits:

-1. Simple API and expressive subset of CSS
+1. Simple API and expressive subset of CSS.
-2. Generates CSS; the minimum required
+2. Generates CSS; the minimum required.
-3. Good runtime performance
+3. Good runtime performance.
-4. Support for static and dynamic styles
+4. Support for static and dynamic styles.
-5. Support for RTL layouts
+5. Support for RTL layouts.
-6. Easy pre-rendering of critical CSS
+6. Easy pre-rendering of critical CSS.

 ## Defining styles